 Section 15367 of the CEQA Guidelines defines the "Lead Agency" as the public agency which has the principal responsibility for carrying out or approving a project.
-The County of San Mateo Public Works Department is the public agency which has the principal responsibility for planning, designing, and building the proposed Project; however, the Project site is within the Caltrans right-of-way.
+As the location of the Project is primarily within Caltrans right-of-way, Caltrans would typically be the lead agency, however lead agency status was transferred to San Mateo County on March 7, 2018.
+The County of San Mateo Public Works Department is the public agency which has the principal responsibility for planning, designing, and building the proposed Project; however, as noted above, the Project site is within the Caltrans right-of-way, therefore Caltrans will be responsible to approve construction activities related to the Project within its right-of-way.
+Section 15381 of the CEQA Guidelines defines a "Responsible Agency" as any public agency other than the Lead Agency which has discretionary approval power over the project.
+As such, Caltrans is a responsible agency.